+Please provide a brief explanation for each of your responses.

+(continue here if necessary)

+Question 126: Does the particular nature or importance of voice services for end-users still require specific rules? © strongly agree

+agree

+O disagree

+strongly disagreedo not know

+(continue here if necessary)

 Question 127: Are there any other communications services showing specific features or risks related to their usage which would require or justify specific end-user protection or other rules?

+(continue here if necessary)

 Question 128: Should any obligations related to access to emergency services (112) or to quality of service requirements apply to all providers of communications services in the same way, irrespective of whether they are provided as managed services or subject to best-effort (Internet access services)?

-- strongly agree
+strongly agree

-- agree
+agree

-- disagree

-- strongly disagree
+o disagree

-- o do not know
+strongly disagreedo not know

+Please explain your response.

+(continue here if necessary)

 b) Adaptation of provisions to new challenges

-Question 129: Do you consider that there are new or emerging sector-specific end-user protection issues (resulting inter alia from technological or commercial developments) which need to be addressed?
+Question 129 : Do you consider that there are new or emerging sector-specific end-user protection issues (resulting inter alia from technological or commercial developments) which need to be addressed?

+strongly agreeagreedisagree

+strongly disagreedo not know

 Please explain your response.
 If your response is positive, please indicate the areas where you see a need for enhanced sector-specific end-user protection and whether such issues should be addressed at EU or at Member States level.

+(continue here if necessary)